VNAZZARENO/MMA707/README.md

 - **Gamma $\Gamma$**: Shows how delta changes with the underlying asset's price.
 A long option position has positive gamma, meaning delta increases as the asset price rises.
 High gamma requires more frequent rebalancing to stay delta-neutral.

 - **Theta $\Theta$**: Represents time decay, or how the option's price decreases as time passes.
-For long options, theta is negative, indicating the option loses value over time.
+When we are long options, theta is negative, indicating the option loses value over time.

 - **Vega $\nu$**: Measures sensitivity to volatility changes.